Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 19. Dasik (다식)

-Regarding variety and range, Korean sweets are stiffly compared to Western desserts.
+Regarding variety and range, Korean sweets are strictly compared to Western desserts.

-Dasik is a traditional Korean honey cake meant to be eaten as a sweet counterpoint to the bitter taste of tea.
+Dasik is a traditional Korean honey cake intended as a sweet complement to tea.

-This elegant and bite-sized Korean confectionery is made by kneading edible grain and seed powder with honey (chestnut, pine flower, bean, starch, and sesame powder).
+This elegant, bite-sized Korean confectionery is made by kneading edible grain and seed powders with honey (chestnut, pine flower, bean, starch, and sesame).
 It is then pressed into decorative molds (dasikpan) to emboss beautiful patterns on Dasik.

 These delicate cookies have natural color and flavoring and taste just as good as they look.
 They have a slightly sweet flavor and tender texture.
 The ingredients are available in white, yellow, black, green, brown, or reddish shades.